 Fertility drugs can treat many issues, increasing the chances of conceiving and carrying the baby to term.
-These drugs treat specific problems, so a person should take them only at a doctor’s recommendation.

 Taking fertility drugs without a diagnosis will not necessarily increase the chances of getting pregnant.

 Infertility can result from problems in males and females.
 Most doctors recommend seeking treatment if a woman cannot get pregnant or continues to have miscarriages after trying to conceive for 12 months or longer.